Ms Llucia Mascorda Cabre

 Other academic activities

-NAEMO.
-Oban, UK - Invited to present my PhD project - October 2019
+- ASSG Conference.
+NAEMO workshop.
+Oban, UK - Invited to present PhD project - October 2019

 After obtaining a BSc (Hons) from the University of Plymouth, UK, I moved to Madagascar to work as a Science Officer and Volunteer Coordinator for two well-known NGOs.
 In Madagascar, I contributed to the re-writing of the science project, performed various underwater surveys and trained volunteers to perform the scientific diving program.
 Upon my return to the UK, I worked as a terrestrial ecological surveyor for a renowned ecological consultancy before embarking on a three year post as a Marine Lead Adviser for Natural England (NE).
 Based in the South West of England, I worked on the designation of new Marine Protected Areas (MPAs) advising DEFRA on pre- and post-designation as well as leading on stakeholder engagement programs as the Exe Estuary MPA site lead.
 As part of my role, I also developed new Conservation Advice packages for SW MPAs and dealt with casework.
 I also joined the RV Cefas Endeavour vessel to perform MCZ verification surveys along the SW coast as part of a joint Cefas/NE project.